Skip to additional navigation Skip to content

 • where you become the taxpayer in respect of that dwelling and less than six months have elapsed from that date.

-Full details on how to appeal are available on the Valuation Office Agency website.
+Full details on how to appeal are available on the Challenge your Council Tax band page of the Valuation Office Agency website.

 Council Tax Bandings